Babylon Revisited: Background

+Plot

 "Babylon Revisited" is split into five sections, and the short story begins with Charlie Wales sitting at Ritz Bar in Paris; he is having a conversation with the bartender, Alix.
-While in conversation with Alix the bartender, he inquires about his old friends whom he used to drink and attend parties with.
+While in conversation with Alix, the bartender, he inquires about his old friends with whom he used to drink and attend parties.
 He leaves the bartender with an address where his friends might be able to find him; later on he realizes that is a mistake.

-During the years of the Roaring Twenties, Charlie Wales spent his days drinking and partying and seemed not to have a single care in the world.
-At the time the story is set, Charlie sees the world differently, as he is no longer consumed by the extravagant lifestyle of the 1920s he once lived.
-He was a frequent drinker and party goer but now only allows himself to have one drink per day.
+In earlier years, Charlie Wales spent his days drinking and partying and seemed not to have a single care in the world.
+When the story is set, Charlie sees the world differently, as he is no longer consumed by the extravagant lifestyle of the 1920s he once lived.
+He was a frequent drinker and partygoer but now only allows himself to have one drink per day.
 He eventually leaves the bar and observes the streets of Paris with a sense of nostalgia now that the party days are over but also acknowledges how much his previous behavior and lifestyle have impacted his life in negative ways.

-During the Roaring Twenties, Charlie had lost everything, from money to his family.
+During the Jazz Age, Charlie had lost everything from money to his family.
 But he is now in Paris to reclaim his rights as a father to his daughter, Honoria, who is currently under the care of Charlie's sister-in-law, Marion Peters, and her husband, Lincoln Peters.
 Honoria is now in custody of her aunt Marion because her mother, Helen, had died during the party years, and Marion blames Charlie for the death of her sister.
 Charlie and Helen were frequent party goers, and as the story progresses, the reader learns that one night Charlie got angry about his wife kissing another man and left her out in the snow.
 The story indicates that while Honoria's mother might have had some issues with her heart, he also was recovering from alcoholism at a facility and their relationship might have been toxic.

-Marion blames Charlie for the death of her sister and constantly sees him as a bad person.
-The story reveals that she has this grudge against him because she hated that her sister and Charlie were out spending so much money on unnecessary partying while she and her husband, Lincoln, were barely getting by.
+Marion blames Charlie for her sister's death and constantly sees him as a bad person.
+The story reveals that she has a grudge against him because she hates that her sister and Charlie are out spending so much money on unnecessary partying while she and her husband, Lincoln, are barely getting by.
 He fears that Marion will put ideas in Honoria's head and turn his daughter against him because of her beliefs about him.